 Have you ever wondered how to use a stitch in the ditch foot?
 Chances are, this particular sewing foot came with your machine and still sits in the original plastic bag, tucked between several other feet that haven’t been use yet either.

 No problem: today, we’re going to look at three tips for how to use your stitch in the ditch foot!
-If you’re the video type, here’s a detailed tutorial on how to set up the foot on your machine, proper alignment, and a demo showing the foot in action.
-Truth be told, check out the video: you’ll find the best info in there.
+The video below contains a full tutorial on how to set up the foot on your machine, proper alignment, and a demo showing the foot in action.
+That’s where you’ll find the detailed info on how to use your stitch in the ditch foot 🙂

 Let’s first talk about that stitch-in-the-ditch foot (SITD).
 The foot itself comes in a variety of sizes and shapes, depending on your machine as shown in the photo below.
 There are also generic SITD feet, too, which you can purchase for your machine.
 What all stitch in the ditch feet have, though, is a central blade that nests right into the seam of your fabric, which has been circled in blue: